Keep your workspace organized with folders, sub-folders, naming tools, search filters, and collection features.

 Your folder will appear immediately in your workspace.

-🛎️ Note: Only Team and Enterprise plans can create and manage workspaces.
-However, any plan (Free, Creator, Team, or Enterprise) can be added to a workspace.
+🛎️ Note: Only Team, Business and Enterprise plans can invite users into a shared workspace.
+Enterprise only can create sub-spaces under the main parent spaces.
+However, any plan.
 If a folder is created inside a workspace, you can control who can view or edit it based on workspace membership or who created the folder.

 Creating Sub-Folders